makersacademy/chitter-challenge/README.md

 Set-up instructions
 -------------------
-`rvm use 2.5.0`
+* `rvm use 2.5.0`
-Use `bundle` to install gems.
+* Use `bundle` to install gems.
-Create a 'chitter' database and use the DDL in migrations/create_tables.SQL Use 'rackup' or 'ruby app.rb' to run the app and visit the relevant localhost port.
+* Create a 'chitter' database and use the DDL in migrations/create_tables.SQL
+* Use 'rackup' or 'ruby app.rb' to run the app and visit the relevant localhost port.
+* To test: create a 'chitter_test' database, create the tables and use rspec.